 - Pick branch starting point (this will be the head of the newly created branch).

-- Enter the name of your branch— new features —and a description if you like.
+- Enter the name of your branch— new-features (description is optional) .

 Now you can work on your new feature as long as you want and don’t worry that your changes may cause trouble in the main branch—they are not visible there until the merge, but check it if you like.
 We know you probably prefer you IDE (like Eclipse for example), but we’ll use Buddy online editor: